Torrey0/Prove_Resume/README.md

-The actual Prove repo is invite only, but have I put some of the code I have written for Prove on this repo.
+The actual Prove repository is invite-only, but I have included some of the code I wrote for Prove in this repository.
 The code has two main purposes:

-1. Allow sensors nodes to collect and send their data in a consistent way using CAN Bus.
+1. Allow sensor nodes to collect and send their data in a consistent way using CAN Bus.
 To add a new sensor, you only need to:

-  a. define parameters for it in a text file (sensors.def)
+   a.
+Define parameters for it in a text file (sensors.def)

    b.
-Run codeGen_main.py to make files, and place them into the sensors folder.
+Run codeGen_main.py to generate files and place them in the sensors folder.

    c.
-Fill in the collect<Name of Data> functions in the main file for your new sensors
+Fill in the collect<Name of Data> functions in the main file for your new sensors to collect the data.

-2. Allow vitals, a node responsible for ensuring everything is running as expected, too moniter the data, and send heartbeat messages to each node.
+2. Allow Vitals, a node responsible for ensuring everything is running as expected, to monitor the data and send heartbeat messages to each node.
- Vitals will raise warning, potentially disconnecting the high-voltage battery if it identifies a problem
+ Vitals will raise a warning, potentially disconnecting the high-voltage battery if it identifies a problem